lukeweston/SEGPlug/README.markdown

 Note that the hardware configuration at the remote end is already implemented on the board... the XBee modules just need to be configured appropriately and the XBee module at the host end appropriately connected to a UART interface to the PC.

-Note that the AVR is clocked from an 8 MHz crystal and it is running at 3.3 V. Therefore, the Arduino IDE must be told that the target device is a 3.3V 8 MHz Arduino prior to programming.
+Note that the AVR is clocked from an 8 MHz crystal and it is running at 3.3V.
+Therefore, the Arduino IDE must be told that the target device is a 3.3V 8 MHz Arduino prior to programming.

 It is perfectly fine to perform XBee wireless communications and XBee program downloads while the device is plugged into the mains power supply, of course.

-During "wired" flashing or programming (either with the ISP programmer or with a FTDI serial cable), the XBee module must be removed from its socket.
+During "wired" flashing or programming (either with the ISP programmer or with a FTDI serial cable), the *XBee module must be removed from its socket*.

 **Temperature sensor**:

-A substantially cheaper Microchip MCP9701 temperature sensor IC with a linear analog output is used to replace the relativly expensive DS18B20 temperature sensor.
+A substantially cheaper Microchip MCP9701 temperature sensor IC with a linear analog output is used to replace the relatively expensive DS18B20 temperature sensor.

 **Measurement resolution**: